Building Confidence in Writing: Tips, Techniques, and a Poem

 Entering writing competitions with the right attitude can be a great stimulus for boosting confidence.
 A writer can still be successful even if they fail to win a prize.
 Trying to create an excellent piece of writing for a competition can improve creativity and writing skills.

 Decide What Success Means for You

 Success and confidence are partners in the writing endeavor.
 Success in writing builds confidence and confidence increases the likelihood of writing success.
 The definition of "success" is different for different writers, however.

 For some people, creating stories that entertain their children or grandchildren or having a group of loyal followers on a writing site is the only success that they want.
-Other writers might want to earn a specific amount of money from their online writing efforts, publish and sell a specific number of ebooks, get published in traditional media, get a reputation as a good writer in their niche or become well known.
-Happily, in this digital age there are many ways for people to experience success in writing!
+Other writers might want to earn a specific amount of money from their online writing efforts, publish and sell a specific number of e-books, get published in traditional media, get a reputation as a good writer in their niche, or become well known.
+Fortunately, in this digital age there are many ways for people to experience success in writing.

 I'm writing, writing, writing,

 Their writing scintillates